zayarlyn/jira-clone/README.md

 ```

 ## Contribution
 Raising issues, fixing bugs and creating pull requests.
-Any kind of contributions are welcomed!
+Any kind of contributions are welcome!